aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-public-access/README.md

 ### Internet Gateway ID

-If you already have an Internet Gateway in the MSK's VPN it should be provided via the `igwId` context variable.
+If you already have an Internet Gateway in the MSK's VPN it should be provided via the `igwId` context variable in your `cdk.json` under `zilla-plus` object.
 If not set the deployment will attempt to create on in the VPC.

 To query the igwId of your MSK's VPN use the following command:
 ```bash